Caren MorrisonAssociate Professor of Law Center for Access to Justice

 B.A., Brown University

-Caren Myers Morrison, assistant professor of law, teaches Evidence and Criminal Procedure.
-She served as an assistant U.S. attorney in Eastern District of New York from 2001 to 2006, where she prosecuted international narcotics traffickers and organized crime.
-Her research focuses on the impact of electronic information on the criminal justice system and on mechanisms of jury selection.
+Caren Myers Morrison, associate professor of law, teaches evidence, criminal procedure, and law & literature.
+She served as an assistant U.S. attorney in the Eastern District of New York from 2001 to 2006, where she prosecuted international narcotics traffickers and organized crime.
+Her research focuses on police violence, domestic homicide, and the place of women in the common law.